lucienwalewski/Concurrent-project/README.md

 ./main source number_of_threads delta
 ```

-- ```source``` corresponds to the number of the source vertex from whoch we want to run the shortest path algorithms
+- ```source``` corresponds to the index of the source vertex from which one wants to run the shortest path algorithms
 - ```number_of_threads``` corresponds to the number of threads we will use for the parallel algorithms
 - ```delta``` is the value one wants to use for the two Delta Stepping algorithms